Cogniac/cogniac-sdk-py/README.md

     Subjects are a central organizational mechanism in the Cogniac system.
     A subject is any user-defined concept that is relevant to images or video.
-    More generally a subject can represent any logical grouping of images of video.
+    More generally a subject can represent any logical grouping of images or video.

     Most Cogniac applications work by taking input media from user-defined subjects and outputing those media to other user-defined subjects based on the content